aimclub/iOpt/docs/source/examples.rst

    x, y = gasturbine_Dataset()

-:math:`R^2` was selected as the target metric, the values of which are in the range [0, 1], which makes the display of the results more visual: an :math:`R^2` metric value of 0 means that the model will work poorly with an unknown data set; if the value of :math:`R^2` is 1, the model is ideal.
+We used :math:`R^2` as the target metric.
+The metric values are in the range [0, 1], which makes the display of the results more visual: the value 0 means that the model will work poorly with an unknown data set; if the value of :math:`R^2` is 1, the model is ideal.
 This also means that the closer the :math:`R^2` score is to 1, the more accurately the model is trained.
-During the study of the values of the objective function on a uniform grid of size 40 by 40 points, when varying the parameters gamma (minimum loss reduction) and learning_rate (learning rate), in the range [0.2, 0.3] and [0.2, 0.4], respectively, the optimal value of the objective function , equal to 0.8598, was found at the point learning_rate = 0.2974359, gamma = 0.2974359.
+The optimal value of the objective function , equal to 0.8598, was found at the point learning_rate = 0.2974359, gamma = 0.2974359, when varying the parameters gamma (minimum loss reduction) and learning_rate (learning rate), in the range [0.2, 0.3] and [0.2, 0.4], respectively, on a uniform grid of 40 by 40 points.

 The search was performed using the GridSearchCV method from the sklearn library.
-The cross-validation parameter was set to five, which is the default value.
+The cross-validation parameter was set to 5, which is the default value.
 The code of the program that searches for the optimum on a uniform grid is presented in the listing below.

 .. code-block:: python
    :caption: Solving the problem on a uniform grid